 In my hands and between my fingers, paper feels like a superpower medium that enables me to convey my artistic vision with a mixture of seriousness with whimsy, abstract with concrete, and the personal with the universal.

 Bianca Severijns (1964, the Netherlands) is a contemporary artist who transforms paper into intricate, complex artworks that create a unique visual impact.
 Severijns is known for her original and distinguished paper language, with which she aesthetically arranges hundreds of hand-torn pieces of paper into sculpture tapestries, murals, and reliefs.
 Her works explore subjects of displacement, uprooting & re-rooting, and social themes.

 Severijns was born in the Netherlands and currently works and lives in Israel.
 While it was her choice to uproot from the Netherlands, her experiences as a new immigrant creating a home in a new country were the inspirational foundations from which her paper artwork sprouted.

-In her recent works Severijns seeks to explore the theme of displacement and how the stages of nature intertwine with the human conditions such as being uprooted, nesting, enmeshment and revival.
+Her contemporary paper art journey began as a study of the cycles of nature and progressed to social and humanistic themes.
+In her earlier pieces, Severijns sought to analyze the theme of displacement and how the stages of nature intertwine with human conditions, such as forced uprooting, nesting, and revival.